OfficialCRUGG/cfddns/README.md

 ## How to report issues/questions

 -   For general issues/questions, [open an issue](https://github.com/OfficialCRUGG/cfddns/issues)
--   For security issues, please email [security@blazing.works](mailto:security@blazing.works)
--   For important questions, please email [opensource@blazing.works](mailto:opensource@blazing.works)

 ## License

 As this is an open-source project, support is limited.
-Please use [GitHub Issues](https://github.com/OfficialCRUGG/cfddns/issues) for community support or contact [opensource@blazing.works](mailto:opensource@blazing.works) for very important matters.
+Please use [GitHub Issues](https://github.com/OfficialCRUGG/cfddns/issues) for support

 **ℹ️ All code in this repository is licensed under the [MIT License](LICENSE.md).**